automenta/mb7/doc/README.vsn.md

 - **What It Is:** Every tag change triggers a reaction based on the Ontology.
 For semantic matching, indefinite tags continuously scan for definite matches, notifying users of hits.
 - **How It Works:**
-    - Add `"event": { time: "next week", indefinite: true }`—SemanticScribe finds NObjects with definite `"event"` tags in that timeframe.
+    - Add `"event": { time: "next week", indefinite: true }`—Netention finds NObjects with definite `"event"` tags in that timeframe.
     - Matches trigger notifications (e.g., “Found: Tuesday meeting”).
 - **Design Choice:** Reactivity powers matching alongside other features.